kiranshila/Doplarr/docs/installation.md

 [hotio](https://hotio.dev/) and [lsio](https://www.linuxserver.io/) have
 custom containers to better fit Doplarr into their ecosystem.

+The containers provided here are a small wrapper around a lightweight JVM instance on Alpine linux and should work on any x86 host.
+ARM support _may_ be provided by external bundlers.

 !> The Doplarr team is not responsible for those containers or any Unraid templates they provide.